harrycresswell/harry/content/page/working-with-me.md

 url: "work-with-me"
 ---

-{{< intro >}}This page will give you a clear idea of ways we can work together and if I’m the right fit for your next project.{{< /intro >}}
+{{< intro >}}Here are a few ideas of how we can work together and whether I’m the right fit for your next project.{{< /intro >}}

-## Who I am

 My name is Harry Cresswell, I’m an independent designer and front-end web developer from London, England.

-I’ve spent the last 7 years helping startup businesses and independent individuals get set up online.
+I’ve spent the last 8 years helping startups and independent individuals set up online.

 ## What I do

-To put it simply I design and code content based websites.

-From concept through to launch, I wireframe, prototype and code designs into fully functioning websites.
+From early stage concepts through to product lauch, I wireframe, prototype and code content based websites using HTML, CSS and JavaScript.

-My tools of choice are HTML, CSS and JavaScript.
-I specialise in creating “Jamstack” websites with Hugo and Eleventy, and eCommerce stores using Shopify.
+I specialise in creating [Jamstack](https://jamstack.org/) websites from scratch using [Hugo](https://gohugo.io/) and [Eleventy](https://www.11ty.dev/), and eCommerce stores using [Shopify](https://www.shopify.com/).
+I am well versed in content modeling and creating content management systems using [Forestry](https://forestry.io/), [NetlifyCMS](https://www.netlifycms.org/) and [Sanity](https://www.sanity.io/).

-I also implement content management systems using Forestry, Netlify CMS and Sanity, so you can manage the content on your website.
+I tend to build clean, simple websites, with a focus on typography.
+I don’t belive in overcomplicating things.
+Expect a performant, robust website which is quick to load and cost effective to run.

+## What I don’t do

-If you are looking for an app developer, or someone to help create a website driven by user data, then I’m not your guy.
+If you are looking to build a native IOS or Andriod app, or anything powered by user driven data, then I’m not the right person for the job.

-The websites I build are robust and cost effective to run.
-They load fast and are optimised for search engines.
-They aim to meet accessibility standards and be as inclusive as possible, so you can call those who use assistive technologies your customers.
+If you have a ridculous brief like “Just make people go WOW” (yes, that was the brief) or aren’t prepared to offer any input or direction, then I suggest looking elsewhere.

+If you’re looking to tweak an existing theme, you need help with your Squarespace, Wix site or Bebo page, then I’m not your guy.
+There was a time, but thankfully that time has now past.

 ## How I work

-I believe that communication and collaboration are vital to the success of a project.
+I believe communication and collaboration are vital to the success of a project.
+I like to ask questions and involve clients in every step of product development, so we’re on the same page from start to finish.

-I like to keep the process as dynamic and fluid as possible.
+I keep my process dynamic and as fluid as possible.
 We’ll move thoughtfully and efficiently in the most appropriate direction until we find the right solution.

-I’m not afraid to ask questions, sometimes they might sound stupid, but the better I understand your vision, the sooner I can help you create the right product.

-I won’t disappear for weeks on end then deliver a product which doesn’t meet your expectations.
-Instead you’ll be involved through every step of product development, so we’re on the same page from start to finish.

 ## Who hires me

-I work with startups, small businesses, agencies and individuals who need a web developer with a good understanding of design, who is experienced in launching products online.
+I work with startups, small independent businesses, agencies and individuals looking for a web developer who understands design, and knows how to turn ideas from design mockups into code.

-My clients tend to be those keen to execute ideas, but don’t necessarily have the technical skills to do so.
-Or those who’d rather save on big agency fees by investing their budget in good design, at an affordable rate, from an independent designer.
+My clients are keen to execute ideas, but don’t necessarily have the technical skills or time to do so.
+They would rather invest their budget in good design, at an affordable rate, from an independent designer.
+Rather than spending the earth on agency fees.

 ## What I charge

 My rate varies depending on your situation and needs.

-I charge a flat fee for all projects, so no hourly rate, just a single project price.

 If you are an independent individual just starting out, then I will charge a considerable amount less than if you are an established business who has just raised investment.
 If you are a non-profit organisation or charity then I will often waiver my fee entirely.

+I charge a flat fee for all projects, so no hourly rate, just a single project price.

 ## Get in touch